lifemapper/lifemapper.github.io/_coll-training/sdmTraining.md

       and can be used together.

-       * In the NCHC Lifemapper archive, we use 'current' climate data from Worldclim 1.4, soils, landcover, and elevation, at global extent, and coarse, 10 minute resolution to model Taiwan species using all points where they have been found, in and out of Taiwan.
+       * In the NCHC Lifemapper archive, we use 'current' climate data from Worldclim 1.4, soils, landcover, and elevation, at global extent, and 10 minute resolution to model Taiwan species using all points where they have been found, both inside and outside of Taiwan.

        * We project these models back onto the same 'current' climate, soils, landcover and elevation just for the Taiwan region, at higher, 30 second resolution. onto that, and future climate scenarios, all calculated from change

      * SUBMIT PROJECT: after SPECIES DATA, ALGORITHMS, and INPUT LAYERS have all been filled in correctly, this tab will show them with checkmarks beside